“I have that big vision in me”: HerVenture makes waves with women entrepreneurs in Kenya

-This Women’s Entrepreneurship Day (19 November), we’re releasing our brand new video highlighting our work in Kenya this year.
+On Women’s Entrepreneurship Day 2020, we released our brand new video highlighting our work in Kenya in 2020.

 This year, we partnered with DHL Express, together with Nairobi-based implementation partner SITE, to bring our flagship skills training app, HerVenture, to women entrepreneurs in Kenya.

 Since launching in May 2020 the app has supported over 1,100 Kenyan women to protect and grow their small businesses during an incredibly challenging time.
 Over two thirds (68%) of the women entrepreneurs who used the app felt that the financial situation of their families would improve as a result.

 Now, we’re pleased to share with you a new video which features the stories of Juliet, Wangari and Doris, several of the women entrepreneurs who have successfully used HerVenture to strengthen their businesses, as well as important words from Professor Margaret Kobia, Cabinet Secretary, Ministry of Public Service and Gender, Kenya:

 An evaluation conducted in August on the app’s outcomes for users in Kenya illustrated the important benefits corporate-NGO development partnerships can achieve.
 After going through the app’s learning journey, 79% of users reported knowing how to achieve their business goals, up from 48% before using the app.
 81% of users grew in confidence and 75% improved their financial planning and budgeting skills.